SLPVH/slp-rewards/README.md

 Don't forget to run "npm install"!

+Make sure to look at the "config.json" section below to make configuration changes before running.

 Then "npm start" should build and run the server
 Use "npm run startdev" to rebuild and run server everytime there is a file change (*.ts files only)